 Lamotrigine is absorbed after oral administration with negligible first-pass metabolism.
 The bioavailability of lamotrigine is not affected by food.

 The steady-state trough concentrations for extended-release lamotrigine were similar to or higher than those of immediate-release lamotrigine depending on concomitant AED (Table 6).
-A mean reduction in the lamotrigine Cmax by 11% to 29% was observed for LAMICTAL XR compared to immediate-release lamotrigine, resulting in a decrease in the peak-to-trough fluctuation in serum lamotrigine concentrations.
-However, in some subjects receiving enzyme inducing AEDs, a reduction in Cmax of 44% to 77% was observed.
-The degree of fluctuation was reduced by 17% in patients taking enzyme-inducing AEDs; 34% in patients taking valproate; and 37% in patients taking AEDs other than carbamazepine, phenytoin, phenobarbital, primidone, or valproate.
-LAMICTAL XR and immediate-release lamotrigine regimens were similar with respect to area under the curve (AUC, a measure of the extent of bioavailability) for patients receiving AEDs other than those known to induce the metabolism of lamotrigine.
-The relative bioavailability of extended-release lamotrigine was approximately 21% lower than immediate release lamotrigine in subjects receiving enzyme-inducing AEDs.
+A mean reduction in the lamotrigine Cmax by 11% to 29% was observed for LAMICTAL XR compared with immediate-release lamotrigine, resulting in a decrease in the peak-to-trough fluctuation in serum lamotrigine concentrations.
+However, in some subjects receiving enzyme-inducing AEDs, a reduction in Cmax of 44% to 77% was observed.
+The degree of fluctuation was reduced by 17% in subjects taking enzyme-inducing AEDs; 34% in subjects taking valproate; and 37% in subjects taking AEDs other than carbamazepine, phenytoin, phenobarbital, primidone, or valproate.
+LAMICTAL XR and immediate-release lamotrigine regimens were similar with respect to area under the curve (AUC, a measure of the extent of bioavailability) for subjects receiving AEDs other than those known to induce the metabolism of lamotrigine.
+The relative bioavailability of extended-release lamotrigine was approximately 21% lower than immediate-release lamotrigine in subjects receiving enzyme-inducing AEDs.
 However, a reduction in exposure of up to 70% was observed in some subjects in this group when they switched to LAMICTAL XR.
-Therefore, doses may need to be adjusted in some subjects based on therapeutic response.
+Therefore, doses may need to be adjusted in some patients based on therapeutic response.

-to Immediate-Release Lamotrigine at Equivalent Daily Doses (Ratio of Extended-Release
+Relative to Immediate-Release Lamotrigine at Equivalent Daily Doses (Ratio of

 |Concomitant Antiepileptic Drug||AUC(0-24ss)||Cmax||Cmin|